 Follow all the rules and regulations to maintain your F-1 Visa .

 A status letter states a student’s current status and program of study at VIU.
-The letter can be issued by the International Student Advisor.
+The letter may be issued by the Registrar Department.

 Please direct your friend to VIU’s Transfer Student page.

 NOTE: F-1 students who transfer from one school to another school in the United States must complete the transfer process within 15 days of the start date on the I-20.
 You must have your F-1 record released to the new school within 60 days of completing a degree or Optional Practical Training.
 F-1 students who have not maintained their status at the previous school are not eligible for an immigration transfer.

 Students who are unable to complete their program by the end date indicated on the I-20 must have a compelling academic or medical reason to apply for an extension of stay.
 Please submit the Program Extension Form to begin the extension of stay process at least 30 days before your I-20 expires.